orbisgis/geoclimate/docs/chain_documentation/workflow/outputs.md

 # Workflow outputs

-Below are presented the 5 potential output tables, whose structure may vary according to the application parameters chosen when executing the workflow.
+Below are presented the 5 potential output tables, whose structure may vary according to the application parameters chosen when executing the workflow ([See](./description.md)).

 #### Remark